-Oohummmmmm Did you know the word Om has a different meaning to every person and culture?
+Oohummmmmm… Did you know that the word 'Om' has a different meaning for every person and culture?
 To some, it means the breath of the universe.
 Others believe the word and its sound are the cosmos itself.
-Whatever you think, you know it by meditation.
-Which you've always meant to settle down and get into, right?
-Well, now you can, by using our meditation tips below.
-Grab a velvet floor cushion and keep reading.
+Whatever you think, you know it by meditation, which you’ve always meant to settle down and get into, right?
+Now, you can, by using the meditation tips below.
+Grab a velvet floor cushion or a bean bag for meditation, and then continue reading.
+The filling of a bean bag chair conforms to your body, supporting it in any position you wish to sit.
+Bean bags are available in a variety of shapes and are designed for indoor use, making them versatile for different spaces.
+The shape of the bean bag chair can significantly influence comfort and support, and various shapes are available to suit individual preferences.
+Bean bags and their soft textures can add warmth and a cozy feeling to your meditation space, enhancing the overall atmosphere and inviting a sense of warmth to your indoor environment.

 1. Set Small and Low Goals